vuejs/vue-router/docs/pipeline/README.md

 4. Before we actually perform step 2 & 3, we also want to make sure this transition is valid - that is, to make sure that all components involved in this transition **can** be deactivated/activated as desired.

+With vue-router, you can control these steps by implementing optional transition hooks.
+But before we go into details on how to do that, let's take a look at the bigger picture.

 ### Transition Phases

-With these in mind, we can divide a route transition pipeline into three phases:
+We can divide a route transition pipeline into three phases:

 1. **Reusability phase:**

   Check if any component in the current view hierarchy can be reused in the new one.
-This is done by comparing the two component trees, find out common components, and then check their reusability.
+This is done by comparing the two component trees, find out common components, and then check their reusability (via the `canReuse` option).
 By default, every component is reusable unless configured otherwise.

   ![reusability phase](03.png)